upenn-acg/ocolos-public/README.md

 - Navigate to `ocolos_mysql` directory.
 - In the file `config`, specify the absolute path for `nm`,`perf`,`objdump`,`llvm-bolt`,`perf2bolt` [^3]
    [^3]: if `nm`,`objdump` and `perf` are already in shell, it's OK that their paths are not specified in `config`.
 This can be checked by `which nm`, `which objdump` and `which perf`.
 - In `config`, please also specify the command to run `MySQL server` and `sysbench`.
-The sample command is given in the config file.
+The example command is given in the config file.
    * _Note_: the first argument of the command (a.k.a. the binary being invoked in the command) should be written in its full path.
 - Then run the following commands: